tulip-control/dd/doc.md

 - `BDD.configure` to read and set the parameters “max memory”, “loose up to”, “max cache hard”, “min hit”, and “max growth”.

-Due to how CUDD manages variables, `add_var` takes as keyword argument the variable index, *not* the level (which `autoref` does).
+Due to how CUDD manages variables, the method `add_var` takes as keyword argument the variable index, *not* the level (which `autoref` does).
 The level can still be set with the method `insert_var`.
-For now, these are two separate methods.
-They may be unified or modified in the future, to improve the interface.

 The methods `dump` and `load` store the BDD of a selected node in a DDDMP file.
 Pickling and PDF plotting are not available yet in `dd.cudd`.

-Some methods present in `autoref.BDD` are not (yet) implemented in the `cudd.BDD` interface.
-These are:
-- `collect_garbage` (shouldn't need this if automated reordering enabled).
-With time, most of these will appear.

 An interface to the BuDDy C libary also exists, as `dd.buddy`.
 However, experimentation suggests that BuDDy does not contain as successful heuristics for deciding *when* to invoke reordering.

 CUDD is initialized with a `memory_estimate` of 1 GB.
-If the machine has RAM, then `cudd.BDD` will raise an error.
+If the machine has les RAM, then `cudd.BDD` will raise an error.
 In this case, pass a smaller initial memory estimate, for example `cudd.BDD(memory_estimate=0.5 * 2**30)`.